wassimj/topologicPy/README-windows.md

 ### Install on Windows 10

 The instructions below are for Microsoft Windows 10.
-In these instructions we assume *Visual Studio Community 2017* *opencascade 7.5.0* and *python3.9.2*.
+In these instructions we assume *Visual Studio Community 2017* *opencascade 7.5.0* and *python3.9.X*.
 We also assume that your account has Adminstrator priviliges.

 1. **Create a topologicbim working folder**: We will assume that your home folder is called *homefolder* and you will install everything in *homefolder*/topologicbim

 2. **Install Visual Studio Community 2017**

-**WARNING:** cppyy 2.0.x only works with *Visual Studio Community 2017*
+**WARNING:** cppyy 2.0.x only works with *Visual Studio Community 2017* **You must uninstall any newer Visual Studio software**

 Download from https://visualstudio.microsoft.com/vs/older-downloads/
 Make sure you check the box for Desktop Development with C++